bologer/anycomment.io/readme.txt

 * Fixed issue when some users were unable to authorize using Google caused 500 error, #127
 * Fixed issue on comment delete, no more need to add DELETE option in Apache or Nginx
 * Fixed typo in Russian translation message when trying to delete a comment
+* Fixed issue when comments displayed on the single page could go over the page content as invisible element, #129

 = 0.0.53 – 04.09.2018 =